benzipperer/code-in-new-folder/README.md

 # Code in Folder

-A Vicinae extension that creates a dated folder in your configured directory and opens it in your preferred code editor.
+A Vicinae extension that creates a folder in your configured directory and opens it in your preferred code editor.

 ## Features

 - Creates a flexible folder structure: `[BASE_PATH]/[YEAR]/[MM-DD]/[TITLE]`
 - Configurable base path (defaults to `~/playground`)
 - Configurable code editor (defaults to `positron`, can be set to `code` for VS Code or any other editor)
-- Automatically uses the current year, month, and day
-- Opens the newly created folder in a new editor window
-- Simple form interface for entering project titles
-- **Customizable path structure** - enable or disable:
-  - Year subdirectory (YEAR/)
-  - Month-day subdirectory (MM-DD/)
-  - Title sanitization (converts to snake_case)
-  - Title truncation (limits to 50 characters or 10 words)
-- Optional title sanitization features:
-  - Converts to snake_case (lowercase with underscores)
-  - Removes special characters
-  - Truncates to max 50 characters or 10 words
-  - Example: "My Cool Project 2024!" becomes "my_cool_project_2024"

 ## Usage